14 Days in Germany and Austria Without a Car Itinerary 2023

 Füssen Travel Guide & Itinerary

-For information on getting around Füssen, where to stay and more – even on a budget – check out my ultimate Visit Neuschwanstein and Hohenschwangau Castles Solo sure to please.
+To know how to see the best of Füssen and the castles on this itinerary, including learning how to get around Füssen, where to stay and more – even on a budget – check out my ultimate Visit Neuschwanstein and Hohenschwangau Castles Solo to make planning your Füssen solo travel in Germany easier.

 - Time on train – 2h 25m